ela-compil/BACnet/Docs/README.txt

 		- To send out a new "WhoIs" right click the transport in the "Devices" tree and select "WhoIs".

-	2.2 BACNET/IP V6 over UDP
+	2.2 BACNET/IPv6 over UDP
-		- Experimental, not tested, Wireshark don't help also.
+		- Experimental NOT TESTED with third party device or software, and unfortunately Wireshark don't help also.
 		- Start Yabe.
 		- In the Options/settings menu set IPv6_support to true
 		- Do the same as explain in 2.1, but the Local endpoint combo box shows now IpV4 & IPv6 available interfaces.
-Choose an IPv6 one.
-If the combo is empty it's always IPv4 !
+Choose an IPv6 one (the [FE80::...] will be generaly OK, or simply try [::] ).
+If the combo is empty it's equal to the default IPv4 address !
-		- If the option YabeDeviceId is -1, a random VMac (without duplication test) is used.
+		- If the option YabeDeviceId is -1, a random VMac (with duplication test) is used.
+		- Register as a foreign device & BBMD services also working on IPv6.

 	2.3 BACNET/MSTP OVER PIPE
 		- For general usage refer to section 2.1.